NiazBinSiraj/Algorithm-Source-Code/README.md

-# Trojan-Hex
-Trojan Hex is a Competitive Programming Team.
-In this repository, We store our used source code of algorithms in our contest using C++ Language.
+This reposotory contains my used source code of algorithms in programming contest using C++ Language.

-	Team Name: Trojan Hex
-		Member 1: Niaz Bin Siraj
-		Member 2: Nahid Hasan Raju
-		Member 3: Rakib Sheikh Meidul

 	University of Rajshahi
 	Department of Computer Science and Engineering